 Reuse is the key to reduction, and this begins with our shopping habits.

 Opting for reusable items, including rechargeable batteries, using bags-for-life, buying all-purpose cleaning products (as opposed to several specific ones), and similar will help to eradicate waste, while some purchases are even available packaging-free, such as loose fruit and veg that hasn’t been packed into plastic bags.

 Packaging that can be repurposed also contributes towards reduction efforts.
 For example, buying foodstuffs in bottles instead of cans creates a reusable item with countless applications, while larger boxes are ideal for storage and transporting possessions – particularly when moving house.

 Remember – even if you can’t personally find another use for it, someone else might, so consider donating before throwing away.

 Where reduction is simply not possible, recycling is still by far the best option in terms of limiting the amount of material sent to landfill, but making a few simple alterations to our daily purchasing habits and our mentality when it comes to reuse of items can really make a difference to the planet.

-Hinton’s Waste offer first rate recycling services across the London and the South East, helping you or your business to reduce its carbon footprint in line with environmental policies.
+Hinton’s Waste offer first rate recycling services and skip hire across the Croydon, Sutton & London, helping you or your business to reduce its carbon footprint in line with environmental policies.
 Get in touch to find out more.